Sairyss/domain-driven-hexagon/README.md

 - ["Secure by Design" Chapter 4.3: Validation](https://livebook.manning.com/book/secure-by-design/chapter-4/109).

-## Using libraries inside application's core and domain layers
+## Using libraries inside application's core

-Whether or not to use libraries in a core/domain is a subject of a lot of debates.
+Whether or not to use libraries in application layer and especially domain layer is a subject of a lot of debates.
 In real world, injecting every library instead of importing it directly is not always practical, so exceptions can be made for some single responsibility libraries that help to implement domain logic (like number converting libraries etc).
-Read more: [referencing external libs](https://khorikov.org/posts/2019-08-07-referencing-external-libs/).

 Main recommendations to keep in mind is that libraries imported in application's core/domain **shouldn't** expose: